xushuoshuoxss/zero-shot-psci-llm-prompts/Evaluation (Dataset 1).md

 | **Structural Distresses (%)**| 30.0                 | 10.0                 |
 | **Level (%)**                | **Level 3**          | **Level 4**          |

+#### Explanation from Model:
+##### The road shows structural distresses such as alligator cracking and potholes, covering approximately 5-25% of the surface.
+There are visible signs of rutting and cracking, indicating the need for structural overlay.
 ---

 ### Road Segment 7